HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 repellents have been mixed.
 In their Unearthing the Urban Fox book,

-Trevor Williams and Andy Wilson write that their own trials showed
+Trevor Williams and Andy Wilson describe how their own trials showed

 success rates of up to 80%, although they do not provide the details and